CP1404/Practicals/prac_08/README.md

     -   use `self.price_per_km`, which refers to the instance variable that may or may not exist...
-Python looks for an instance variable in the object and if it doesn't find it there it looks up to the class variable, then it looks up to the parent class...
+Python looks for an instance variable in the object and if it doesn't find it there, then it looks up to the class variable, then it looks up to the parent class...
         *This is usually preferred*, because it allows you to update the value for each object if needed (as we will see later with the